jessvan/howTo/md/Test-HPT.md

 ### Three key things an ePub developer needs to have right

+A successful ePub has been visually styled (with css and a cover), correctly classified (with metadata), and validated.

 The epub folder typically has 3 important components:
 <ul>
 the cover image (png or jpg)
+stylesheet
-the metadata file
+metadata file
-a stylesheet
 </ul>

 The final book needs to have the correct cover image obviously, but you also need to be sure the metadata file has the right information in it so that people can find your book.
 Talk to the editor to be sure you have the right metadata information, including the epub isbn number.
 Here's more information about <a href="http://www.publishinglab.nl/blog/2015/09/25/metadata-schmetadata-whats-it-good-for/">metadata</a>.

-Last, but not least, the look of your book is controlled by the styles, you can get color values and typeface suggestions from the print designer.
+The look of your book is controlled by the styles, you can get color values and typeface suggestions from the print designer.
 Make sure you embed the fonts you use by including them in the make file and in the lib folder.
 Here's more information about <a href="http://www.publishinglab.nl/blog/2015/07/01/epub-typography/">type in epubs</a>.

+Last, but not least, the developer needs to validate epub to make sure there are no errors that will cause it to be rejected from a retailer or not open correctly for readers.

 ### Validating your ePub file